 Angela Sutherland - AncientPages.com - Djoser was possibly the founder of the Third Dynasty of the Old Kingdom in Egypt.
-The Old Kingdom had begun with the third dynasty (2686 BC) and ended with the sixth, about 2333 BC).
+The Old Kingdom began with the third dynasty (2686 BC) and ended with the sixth, about 2333 BC).

 Pharaoh Djoser's Ka Chamber.
 Image credit: Vincent Brown – source

-Djoser (also known as Zoser) was responsible for the world's first known monumental stone building, the Step Pyramid at Saqqara, which was built during the Third Dynasty (c.
+Djoser (also known as Zoser) was responsible for the world's first known monumental stone building, the Step Pyramid at Saqqara, built during the Third Dynasty (c.
 2686 BC–c.
-2613 BC), and became his tomb.
+2613 BC) and became his tomb.
 Later other pyramids were built.

 Little is known about Djoser ( also known as Netjerikhet), who succeeded to the throne when the country of Egypt experienced many political problems and instability.
 His ambitious goal was to overcome them.

 It is believed that Djoser managed to extend and strengthen his rule and reach as far as Aswan, the First Cataract (later the official southern boundary of Egypt).
 During his reign, Egypt was politically stable, with a flourishing economy.